-Medicine is a broad field with many opportunities at many different levels.
+Healthcare is a broad field with many opportunities at many different levels.
 As you move through your career (or even if you are very motivated from a young age) you may start to wonder about an advanced degree in healthcare.
-Two of the most engaging careers at higher levels are as a nurse practitioner and as a physician assistant.
+Nurse practitioners (NPs) and physician assistants (PAs) hold an important place in the healthcare system.
+These advanced roles also offer two of the most engaging career options available to healthcare professionals working in direct patient care.

 Nurse Practitioner and Physician Assistant Differences

-They two career tracks also diverge in many other details, contrasted below.
-Because there are quite a few to keep track of, we have grouped these so you can get an overview of what the job looks like, the education needed to attain each degree, how to get licensed and certified, and the outlook for each job over the coming decade.
+They two career tracks also diverge from one another in many other ways as described below.
+Here you’ll find comparisons between NPs and PAs in terms of what the job looks like day to day, the education needed to enter each profession, how to get licensed and certified in each role, and the job outlook for each role over the coming decade.

 PA: Physician assistants may diagnose patients for illness and injury, perform examinations and provide treatment plans.
-The role of the physician assistant is to perform services the physician himself might provide, under the supervision of that physician.
+The role of the physician assistant is to perform services doctors provide, all while under physician supervision.

-NP: Nurse practitioners also diagnose and treat various illnesses and injuries, though they focus on promoting health and preventing disease and illness in the first place.
-In some cases they can prescribe medication.
+NP: Nurse practitioners also diagnose and treat various illnesses and injuries, though they also place a strong emphasis on promoting health and preventing disease and illness.
+They frequently practice independently without physician oversight, and in many states, they are even permitted to prescribe medication independently.

-PA: Because physician assistants work under physicians and surgeons, they typically work in doctors’ offices and hospitals, and other healthcare settings.
+PA: Because physician assistants work under physicians and surgeons, they are typically found in doctors’ offices, hospitals, and other healthcare settings.

-NP: Nurse practitioners work in a wide variety of settings, including hospitals, offices, clinics, schools, camps and nursing care facilities.
+NP: Nurse practitioners work in a wide variety of settings, including hospitals, private physician practices, NP-lead independent clinics, skilled nursing facilities, and even schools and summer camps.

 PA: Physician assistants can specialize in many areas.
 Examples include dermatology, urgent care, emergency medicine or surgery.

-PA: Physician assistants usually work full-time under a practicing surgeon or physician, and are unable to practice on their own.
+PA: Physician assistants usually work directly under a practicing surgeon or physician, and are unable to practice on their own.

-NP: Unlike physician assistants, nurse practitioners are able to operate independently in some states.
+NP: Unlike physician assistants, nurse practitioners are able to practice and even prescribe medication independently in many states.
 However, most still work within larger healthcare settings or as part of a healthcare team.

 Education & Programs